AramisDad/code-review-3/README.md

 ## Description

 _This is application will return a range of numbers from 0 to the user inputted number.
 If a number contains a 3 will have all of their digits replaced with "I'm sorry Dave, I'm afraid I can't do that."
-If a number does not contain a 3, numbers that contain a 2 will have all digits replaced with "BOOP!".
-If a number does not Numbers that conta{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+If numbers do not contain a 3, numbers that contain a 2 will have all digits replaced with "BOOP!".
+If numbers do not contain a 3 or a 2, numbers that contain a 1 will have all digits replaced with "BEEP!"._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* _Clone the repository onto your local machine from https://github.com/AramisDad/code-review-3 using terminal or the command line interpreting application of your choice_
+* _Open index.html with your browser to view and interact with the webpage_

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_